 - Brown howler (Alouatta guariba)

 This species is found in southeastern Brazil and northeastern Argentina.
-The coat colour of this species may be brown, reddish-orange, and black.
+The coat color of this species may be brown, reddish-orange, and black.
 This species is further divided into two subspecies:

 - northern brown howler (Alouatta guariba guariba)